 Remember, even Champions require help from time to time—but it’s usually because they’re pushing your product to its limits, or thinking about advanced use cases that require a depth of product knowledge that some of your employees may not even have.

 Champions enjoy feeling like a partner or friend to your business.
 They want to actively participate in your future because they are invested in it.

-These folks have pride in the work they are doing with your product and appreciate recognition for their accomplishments and contributions.
-They want are excited—and often expect—to be the first group to try new features and provide feedback.
-They’re not only willing but eager to participate in case studies, leave glowing product reviews, and be a reference for prospective customers.
+Champions pride themselves in the work they’re doing with your product and appreciate recognition for their accomplishments and contributions.
+They are excited—and often expect—to be the first group to try new features and provide feedback.
+They’re willing and eager to participate in case studies, leave glowing product reviews, and happy to be a reference for prospective customers.

-Champions think your product is special.
-Let them know the feeling is mutual.
-Offer them swag, advanced guidance, power-use features, and first dibs on beta versions.
+Champions think your product is special (so be sure and let them know the feeling is mutual!).
+Offer them swag, advanced guidance, power-user features, and first dibs on beta versions.

-Actively reach out to hear about their successes and ask if you can share them with others.
-Include your champions in the future of the company, make them feel special, and let them know that their feedback is crucial to the continued success of your product.
+TL;DR: Include your Champions in the future of the company, make them feel special, and let them know that their feedback is crucial to your success.

-Customer success should focus on cultivating strong relationships with champions and leveraging their knowledge of individual success stories to suggest case studies.
+Customer success should cultivate strong relationships with Champions and leverage their knowledge of individual success stories to suggest case studies.

-Meanwhile, your product team should continue working on ways to excite and engage your users, while also making champions feel special.
-Providing early access to beta features, requesting feedback, and giving exclusive access to new roadmap directions are all impactful ways to nurture the relationship with champions.
+Meanwhile, your product team should continue working on ways to excite and engage your users, while also making Champions feel special.
+Providing early access to beta features, requesting feedback, and giving exclusive access to new roadmap directions are all impactful ways to nurture your relationship with Champions.

 Working together to promote customer advocacy around your product fuels sustainable and efficient growth by keeping the flywheel spinning.